Imagine two people. One is a toy-maker. One is a masseuse.

 - get your music into film/tv

 - paid-area access to your web-archive with all your music, even works-in-progress

 - make it easy for fans to donate

 - create a recognizable brand once, then license the name or model to others (like “Chicken Soup for the Soul”)

-- franchise your band: train multiple bands how to sound just like you, then all can go tour, while you get royalty when they do
+- franchise your band: train multiple bands how to sound just like you, then you get a percentage of their gig income

 - release your unmixed tracks for fans to remix, letting them sell the remixes on a 50/50 split